Update SMSF Name online

 Why change the name of your SMSF?

-If the SMSF name does not do anything why change it?
+If the SMSF name does not do anything, why change it?

 Is an SMSF Name just a ‘nickname’?

 The SMSF name is just a nickname to help the Accountant, who may be looking after 100s of other SMSFs, identify yours a bit quicker.
-Why change SMSF Name?
+Why change the SMSF Name?

 Six reasons to update the SMSF name: